-However, there may come a time when logos need to be updated and tweaked or when a total logo redesign may be necessary.
-For example, your logo and brand may have had a unique color or design when you started, but after a few years, maybe everyone in your industry uses the same colors with a similar design.
+However, there may come a time when logos need to be updated and tweaked, or when a total logo redesign may be necessary.
+For example, your logo and brand may have had a unique color or design when you started, but maybe after a few years, everyone in your industry uses the same colors with a similar design.
 You may want to do a logo redesign to stand out from your competition and reinvigorate your marketing efforts in the community because people notice things that look new to them.
-Another time when it may be appropriate to change your logo is if you are rebranding a company and looking to make a new statement with your purpose, mission, offerings, etc. When a major change or shift occurs and the direction of your company and its future change, a logo redesign is often a logical step to re-announce your company to the community.
+Another time when it may be appropriate to change your logo is if you are rebranding a company and looking to make a new statement with your purpose, mission, offerings, etc. When a major change or shift occurs and it alters the direction and future of your company, a logo redesign is often a logical step to re-announce your company to the community.

-The process to redesigning a logo can take time and can be difficult to arrive at a logo that you love and one that conveys the right message.
+Redesigning can take time, and it can be difficult to arrive at a logo that you love and that conveys the right message.
 Here is a general overview of what goes into a logo redesign:

-- Hire a Professional Graphic Designer- Your neighbor who dabbles in creating graphics on Canva may be helpful for small scale projects, but with something as important as your logo, hire a skilled graphic designer to create your new logo.
+Hire a Professional Graphic Designer- Your neighbor who dabbles in creating graphics on Canva may be helpful for small scale projects, but for something as important as your logo, hire a skilled graphic designer.
 They will be able to add a professional quality and creativity that you won’t be able to get elsewhere.
 Most importantly, they will be able to ensure that your logo is created and saved in the right file type.
 Vector files are necessary in logo design to retain clarity, while other file formats are also needed for various graphic needs.
 A professional graphic designer will make sure that you have everything you need to use your logo for any of your various projects.